Marvel vs. Capcom 2: New Age of Heroes: Reception

-Upon release, Marvel vs. Capcom 2: New Age of Heroes received positive reviews for its frantic gameplay style, detailed backdrops and visuals, and enormous cast of playable characters.
-In Japan, Game Machine listed it on their April 15, 2000 issue as being the most-successful arcade game of the month.
+Upon release, Marvel vs. Capcom 2: New Age of Heroes received critical acclaim for its frantic gameplay style, detailed backdrops and visuals, and enormous cast of playable characters.
+In Japan, Game Machine listed it as the most successful arcade game of April 2000.
 Anoop Gantayat of IGN praised the game for its refined battle system, despite its sheer level of insanity, labeling it as "one of the best fighting games out there".
-Game Revolution lauded the game for its character roster and crazy action, claiming that Capcom crafted an excellent sequel by combining "timeless gameplay, an ensemble cast, and hyper energy".
+GameRevolution lauded the game for its character roster and crazy action, claiming that Capcom crafted an excellent sequel by combining "timeless gameplay, an ensemble cast, and hyper energy".
 The site also praised the graphics for creating a "2.5D graphical wonder that is candy for the eyes".
-Jeff Gerstmann of GameSpot praised the new control scheme and the addition of three-on-three combat; he concluded that fans of the previous games would be pleased with the changes made in Marvel vs. Capcom 2.
+Jeff Gerstmann of GameSpot praised the new control scheme and the addition of three-on-three combat; he concluded that fans of the previous games would be pleased with the changes made in MvC2.

-The early Dreamcast, PlayStation 2, and Xbox versions of Marvel vs. Capcom 2 were criticized for their lack of online support outside Japan.
-Gerstmann commented that online multiplayer would have added a lot to the game's appeal.
+The early Dreamcast, PS2, and Xbox versions of MvC2 were criticized for lacking online support outside Japan.
+Gerstmann commented that online multiplayer would have added much to the game's appeal.
 In his Xbox review, Aaron Boulding of IGN was particularly critical over its exclusion, citing Capcom's failure to deliver on its promise for Xbox Live support as the reason for his low score.
-However, following the release of the PlayStation 3 and Xbox 360 ports, critics praised the game for providing a smooth online multiplayer experience.
+Following the release of the PS3 and Xbox 360 ports, critics praised the game for providing a smooth online multiplayer experience.
 Topher Cantler of Destructoid praised the network performance, calling it "outstanding" and "flawless".
 Wesley Yin-Poole of VideoGamer.com stated that the addition of online play made the game "an essential purchase".